Salvage-Ex/Salvage-old2/doc/tor.md

 ```

 The directory can be different of course, but (both) port numbers should be
-equal to your galileld's P2P listen port (36001 by default).
+equal to your salvaged's P2P listen port (36001 by default).

 ```
--externalip=X   You can tell galilel about its publicly reachable addressi
+-externalip=X   You can tell salvage about its publicly reachable addressi
                 using this option, and this can be a .onion address.
-Given the above configuration, you can find your onion address in `/var/lib/tor/galilel-service/hostname`.
+Given the above configuration, you can find your onion address in `/var/lib/tor/salvage-service/hostname`.
 Onion addresses are
                 given preference for your node to advertize itself with, for connections coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs).